ethanhugg/ikran/native/firefox/readme.txt

 ## Steps to build firefox with ikran files

-1. Update to latest FF and rin a build, make sure build succeeds.
+1. Update to latest FF and run a build, make sure build succeeds.
 2. Copy the modules/sip folder to here  <FF root>/modules/
 3. Copy the obj-ff-dbg/modules/sip folder to <FF root>/obj-ff-dbg/modules/
 4. Copy these two files  js/src/jssip.*   to   <FF root>/js/src/jssip*